UsabilityEngineering/ux-jounal-NathanBryant/j01/README.md

 ### 1. Real-World Analogies

 The split panes in iTerm2 feel like **real-world desk organization**, allowing you to group and view tasks simultaneously.
-This design is natural and intuitive.
+This design is natural and `tive.
 It also emulates the functionality of many other popular programs, making it a staple for power users.

 ### 2. Visual Cues